mhsiddiqui/django-bongpy/README.md

 # Usage
 _____
-Just go to your admin dashboard, in Dynaconf section, add configurations.
+Just go to your admin dashboard, in the Dynaconf section, add configurations.

 ## Listing
 ![image info](./images/listing.png)